andywer/webpack-blocks/README.md

 ```

-## Usage
+## Example

-The following sample shows how to create a webpack config with Babel support, dev server and PostCSS autoprefixer.
+The following sample shows how to create a webpack config with Babel support, dev server and Autoprefixer.

-All blocks, like `babel6`, `postcss` and so on, live in their own small packages.
-We added the unscoped [webpack-blocks package](./packages/webpack-blocks) that wraps all the most common blocks, so you do not have to manage these micro dependencies.

 ```js
 const {